aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/about-reporting-in-aspose-words-for-sharepoint/_index.md

 ﻿---
 title: About Reporting in Aspose.Words for SharePoint
+articleTitle: About Reporting in Aspose.Words for SharePoint
+linktitle: About Reporting in Aspose.Words for SharePoint
 description: "This page describes basic principles of the Reporting in the Aspose.Words for SharePoint."
 type: docs
 weight: 10